IFAKA/eink-sudoku/README.md

          Sudoku, but make it e-ink.
 ```

 A Sudoku game built specifically for **e-ink displays** like Kindle.
-No colors, no animations, no nonsense—just pure puzzle goodness optimized for that crispy monochrome screen.
+No colors, no animations, no frameworks, no dependencies—just a single HTML file optimized for that crispy monochrome screen.

 ---